OmneBonum/dsu/_posts/2020-07-15-Not-e-Democracy.md

 Sortition actually has its roots in Athenian democracy.
 Every citizen was eligible to participate in a forum where votes were taken on various issues--a kind of direct democracy.
 But there were too many citizens to fit in the forum on any given day--the perennial problem of a true direct democracy.
 Ideally, though, every citizen should have an equal chance of winding up in the forum and voting on any given day it was in session.

 To 'sort out' those who would participate, a long rope was walked through the marketplace and people on one side of it would be ushered into the meeting place to participate in the voting.
-Of course, sometime people didn't want to go, so they ducked under the rope and ran off.
+Of course, sometimes people didn't want to go, so they ducked under the rope and ran off.
 To remedy this problem, the rope was coated with a red powder--so if you got red on your tunic, you couldn't escape your civic duty.
 This is the origin of the red velvet ropes we still use today at special events.

 (At least that's our story and we're sticking to it.)